-4. Put together a detailed maternity sub binder.
+4. Put together a detailed maternity leave binder.

 5. Leave flexible yet fun maternity leave sub plans.

 So, if you want to make your maternity leave sub planning easier… be sure to check out my Maternity Leave Sub Plans!
 They are modeled after my best-selling Ready To Go Sub Plans, but with a maternity/ baby theme!
 These sub plans can be used in so many ways.
 You can use them during your pregnancy sick days (which are bound to happen), throughout your maternity leave, AND if there are any left, you can use them when you have a sick baby at home.
 It never hurts to be over-prepared!
-Your kids will LOVE the maternity leave sub plans.
-They are currently available for 1st-5th grades!
-Check out all of the maternity leave sub plans and other resources below.
 You can also find all of these resources in my Teachers pay Teachers store.

 Thousands of teachers have used and trusted my sub plans, and in my opinion, these maternity leave ones are my BEST ones yet.
 You may also be interested in checking out my monthly themed sub plans for the months that you will be gone on your leave!

-6. Introduce your maternity sub to your students ahead of time if possible.
+6. Introduce your maternity leave sub to your students ahead of time if possible.